a11exe/handbook/RabbitMQ/RabbitMQ.md

 | ActiveMQ offers **total ordering destinations** to preserve message ordering across all consumers for a given topic.
 Nevertheless, that results in a performance cost since greater synchronization is required. | Kafka has a different take on total message ordering.
 Kafka ensures that messages with the same partition key will always end up in the same partition regardless of the producer.
 Messages are written in a partition based on their arrival order, guaranteeing a **strict ordering for messages with the same partition key**.|

 <img src="./Basic.png" alt="basic" width="800"/>

+### AMQProxy
+Use AMQProxy to solve connection reuse issues.
+AMQProxy is an open source AMQP proxy service that can reuse AMQP connections.
+AMQProxy enables a client, such as a PHP client, that normally can use only short-lived connections to use persistent connections.
+This reduces the consumption of network and ApsaraMQ for RabbitMQ resources.

 ### Run Rabbit MQ
 ```